mspielberg/factorio-miniloader/README.md

 impact on UPS, and miniloaders will benefit from any future improvements to belt and inserter performance made by Wube in the Factorio core.

+## Filtering

+Filters can be enabled for miniloaders in the game options before loading a game.
+As you would expect, to build a miniloader capable of filtering, you must use filter inserters as ingredients.

+Note that miniloaders behave like filter inserters, and not like vanilla loaders: if no filters are set then no items will be moved.
+You must set at least one filter.
+Filtering defaults to __disabled__ to prevent this behavior from breaking existing saves.

 ## Known Issues

 * The power usage UI counts each miniloader multiple times, since it shows the